 4. Respect for and Protection of Intellectual Property Rights

 Recognizing that intellectual property rights are important company assets, we strive to protect and maintain our intellectual property rights, and effectively utilize them.
 Furthermore, we shall respect and make every effort not to infringe upon the intellectual property rights of other companies.

-Based on the Group Conduct Guidelines, we formulated more detailed points in our Compliance Action Guidelines, which state that we will acquire patents and avoid infringement by having the person in charge of R&D at Daikin be the person responsible for a patent and having the researcher/developer understand that he/she is the sole developer of the product or invention.
+Based on the Group Conduct Guidelines, we formulated more detailed points in our Compliance Action Guidelines, which state that we will acquire patents and avoid infringement by having the person in charge of R&D at Daikin be the person responsible for patents and having the researcher/developer understand that he/she is the sole developer of the product or invention.

-In new product and new technology development, part of the design review process involves verifying that these products and technologies do not infringe on existing patents.
+In new product and technology development, part of the design review process involves verification that these products and technologies do not infringe on existing patents.
 In collaborations with other companies, we distinguish between open technologies and confidential technologies, and confidential technologies are designated as such and kept out of reach.

 We will continue to strive to better manage our intellectual property rights by acquiring and using a greater number of patents and higher quality patents.

 We will also continue to conduct thorough advance patent surveys so that we can deal with problem patents early on and thus ensure that we eliminate patents that could hinder our development.
-We will also step up patent efforts worldwide.
+We will also step up our patent efforts worldwide.

 In July 2019, we announced our non-assertion pledge describing the grant of free access to our pledged patents, all 176 of which have been filed in 2011 and later, for the manufacture and sale of air conditioners using R-32 single-component refrigerant.
 Free access to the pledged patents without our prior permission or without a contract in writing enabled other companies to make use of these patents quicker and easier, which represents a step forward in promoting the use of R-32.